 By Marc Lamber | Point of View

-Editor’s note: Mr. Lamber is a Martindale Hubbell AV Preeminent-rated trial attorney.
-A director at Fennemore Craig, Lamber has been featured in national and local media, including the Arizona Republic, USA Today, ABC News, The Wall Street Journal, Forbes, the ABA Journal and many others.
+Editor’s note: Marc Lamber is a Martindale Hubbell AV Preeminent-rated trial attorney and public safety advocate.
+A director at Fennemore, Mr. Lamber chairs the Personal Injury Practice Group and has been featured in national and local media.